Last updated on 1/21/2021

 *06/18: All individuals living in the State of California are currently ordered to stay home or at their place of residence, except for permitted work, local shopping or other permitted errands, or as otherwise authorized.
 Read more.

-Many LGBTQ organizations have already taken steps to adhere to this guidance, including announcements of postponing or cancelling over 100 Pride events.
-Many have also moved their support groups and other services online or modified in-person services.
-We know these cancellations and postponements involve very difficult decisions for all involved, and it’s important to weigh public health guidance, and reassess and more information becomes available.
+Many LGBTQ+ organizations have cancelled or postponed over 100 Pride events.
+Many continue to provide support groups and other services online or modified in-person services.
+We know these cancellations and postponements involve very difficult decisions for all involved, and it's important to weigh public health guidance, and reassess as more information becomes available.
 Your organization is not alone in making these decisions, and many throughout the state are grappling with this as well.

 Social distancing, constant news about the pandemic, and potential economic and effects can all cause greater levels of anxiety and depression in our communities.
 It is important to take care of our mental health during this time.